spark-c/spark-c/README.md

 # Hello!
 My name is Collin Sparks.

 I'm a dance and theatre nerd who also happens to love working with computers.
-There's always more to learn in terms of software and technologies, and it is _amazing_ to me when I see all of the innovative ways that tech has been, and continues to be, improved; I am humbled to see the ways that people have used software as a means to overcome frightening obstacles in their lives and communities.

 Solving a problem is super motivating for me -- and I love when I'm able to see real results from my work!